-When you ride long distances in intense, summer heat (say, on your way to Sturgis or Daytona) dehydration, heat exhaustion, and heatstroke can sneak up on you before you’re aware of what’s happening.
+Still, ensuring you're prepared for extreme summer weather conditions is important.
+When you ride long distances in the intense summer heat (say, on your way to Sturgis or Daytona), dehydration, heat exhaustion, and heatstroke can sneak up on you before you’re aware of what’s happening.

 So, it pays to know the warning signs, how to react when you experience them, and, most importantly, how to prevent them from happening in the first place.